sdgilley/learn-tools/README.md

 ### GitHub folder

+See [Maintain code snippets in Azure docs](code-snippets.md) for more information on how to use these scripts.

 Scripts in the GitHub folder are used to help us maintain our code references.
 Make sure you have `pyGithub` installed (`pip install pyGithub`) to run these scripts.

-* [create-codeowners.py](GitHub/create-codeowners.py) - create a CODEOWNERS file for the azureml-examples repo.
-Use this to generate content to replace the lines in https://github.com/Azure/azureml-examples/blob/main/.github/CODEOWNERS.

 * [find-snippets.py](GitHub/find-snippets.py)
     * creates the file refs-found.csv.
 This file is used for both the pr-report and merge-report scripts.